A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Empirical Findings: Compositional Learning Models

-Traditional symbolic AI models naturally support compositional reasoning using classical logic applied to formal language understanding~\cite{szabo2004compositionality}, formal verification~\cite{Giannakopoulou2018}, and more.
+Traditional symbolic AI models naturally support compositional reasoning using classical logic applied to formal language~\citep{szabo2004compositionality}, formal verification~\citep{Giannakopoulou2018}, and more.
 First-order logic can express objects, their properties, and complex compositional relations.
-Logical operations like conjunction, disjunction, and implication can express compositional structures on which inference rules are applied, supporting complex compositional reasoning~\cite{10.1007/3-540-45788-7_17}.
-Another classical symbolic formalism includes grammars~\cite{chomsky2014aspects}, which can express and generate complex compositional structures.
-Dealing with noisy and uncertain data is hard with pure symbolic AI.
-However, probabilistic augmentations and structured output prediction models have been able to explicitly model structural dependencies and support compositional reasoning based on their learned complex patterns from the data~\cite{pearlBook}.
+Logical operations like conjunction, disjunction, and implication can express compositional structures on which inference rules are applied, supporting complex compositional reasoning~\citep{10.1007/3-540-45788-7_17}.
+Another classical symbolic formalism includes grammars~\citep{chomsky2014aspects}, which can express and generate complex compositional structures. \pk{However, }dealing with noisy and uncertain data is hard with pure symbolic AI.
+Moreover, probabilistic augmentations and structured output prediction models have been able to explicitly model structural dependencies and support compositional reasoning based on their learned complex patterns from the data~\citep{pearlBook}.
 Nevertheless, scalability becomes a challenge for training and inference as the structural dependencies and the number of correlated variables increase.
-Given these long-lasting challenges of traditional models of compositionality, current neural models have shown success in both scalability and dealing with noisy and sensory data~\cite{openai2024gpt4}.
+Given these long-lasting challenges of traditional models of compositionality, current neural models have shown success in both scalability and dealing with noisy and sensory data~\citep{openai2024gpt4}.
 Especially in modern large language models, complex compositional patterns can be memorized and resemble compositional reasoning.
 In the rest of this section, we overview the research focused on the development, design, and empirical evaluation of different types of neural models for compositional reasoning.
+We relate the type of empirical evaluations to the cognitive aspects of compositionality that they are testing. \s{While some of these models utilize tasks and datasets covered in Section \ref{datasets}, others have their own tasks, specific to the problem of their choice.}